-Unique from Moldova’s numerous other monasteries because it sits in a cave below ground, like many of Moldova’s best attractions.
+Unique from Moldova’s numerous other monasteries because it sits in a cave below ground, as many of Moldova’s best attractions.
 The monastery was dug out by orthodox monks in the 13th century and was in use until the 18th century.
 In 1996 monks returned and have restored the monastery to what it looks like today.

-How to get to Oreheiul Vechi for 52 Moldovan Lei
+How To Get To Oreheiul Vechi For 52 Moldovan Lei

-1 USD = 17.06 MDL
+- 1 USD = 18.10 MDL

-1 EUR = 20.
-37 MDL
+- 1 EUR = 19.23 MDL

 Prior to heading to Piata Centrala to grab a marshrutka out toward Tiraspol the day before I had read that they do run on a schedule, but I found just like marshrutka did back during my 2012 Moldova visit leave when full.

 Step 1: Go to Piata Centrala in Chisinau